janidioth/CB-AIML/Traffic Signs Recognition/README.md

 The dataset contains three folders and two Excel files, which are:

 * **Train folder:** This folder has a subfolder with a class label as its name, and the sub-folder has images related to the class that can be used for training the model.
+Extract 'Train.zip' to a 'data' folder and all other 'Train1.zip' to 'Train9.zip' into the /data/Train folder.

 * **Test folder:** It has 12631 images that should be used to evaluate the model.
+Extract 'Test.zip' to a 'data' folder and 'Test1.zip' and 'Test2.zip' into the /data/Test/ folder.

 * **Sample images for classes:** It has one image of each class in high definition for illustration purposes.